Posts

 Many institutions, especially community based financial institutions, have segmented their portfolios to some extent according to the Call Report Codes for Schedule RC-C, Loans and Leases.
 For Call Report purposes, each institution’s loan portfolio is already segmented into standardized pools according to loan purpose, collateral type, or borrower.
 The call code represents a common starting place that virtually all institutions already track.
 After first segmenting by call code, CECL pools can be refined by other criteria to break out significant sub-pools, or even by combining segments into larger pools according to shared risk characteristics.

-The interagency Policy Statement also states that Management should periodically validate the institution’s loss estimation process, to confirm that the process is appropriate for the institution’s size, complexity, and risk profile.
-The agencies’ expectation is that the validation process should include procedures for review by a party with appropriate knowledge and technical expertise, who is independent of the Bank’s credit and ACL process.
+“After analyzing ACLs, management should periodically validate the loss estimation process, and any changes to the process, to confirm that the process remains appropriate for the institution’s size, complexity, and risk profile.
+The validation process should include procedures for review by a party with appropriate knowledge, technical expertise, and experience who is independent of the institution’s credit approval and ACL estimation processes.
+A party who is independent of these processes could be from internal audit staff, a risk management unit of the institution independent of management supervising these processes, or a contracted third-party.”
+Find it here.

-In 2023 and 2024, our ACL Validation service assisted numerous clients in validating their CECL methodologies and provided ongoing guidance for the ACL process.
-As the “new” accounting treatment approaches its first anniversary for many community-based financial institutions, some may not have undergone a regulatory review since its implementation, lacking regulatory insights into the ACL process.
-An ACL Validation will help identify areas for improvement either prior to or in support of regulatory feedback.
+Throughout 2023 and 2024, our team has worked with a number of clients to validate their approach and offer further guidance on the ongoing ACL process.
+As most community-based financial institutions approach the first anniversary of this “new” accounting treatment, many may not have experienced a regulatory review since its implementation, lacking regulatory insights to the new ACL process.
+Conducting an ACL Validation will help identify areas for improvement either preemptively or in preparation for regulatory feedback.

 To download a copy, please click here.